-All students meet with their counselor once each semester to review progress and discuss A-G coursework requirements.
+All students meet with their counselor at least once each semester to review progress and discuss A-G coursework requirements.
+The College/Career Center is available to students before school, during lunch period, during nutrition break, and after school for students interested in exploring college/career resources, planning materials, and special events.
 Students are encouraged to take required courses if they plan on attending a four-year college or university.
 The following table in this report illustrates the proportion of courses taken and successfully completed in relation to the number of course enrollments (sum of total enrollment in all classes).

-Enrollment in and Completion of UC/CSU-Required Courses 2009-10 % Students Enrolled in UC/CSU Courses Required for UC/CSU Admission 65.2 Graduates Who Completed All Courses Required for UC/CSU Admission 21.3

-Most current data available.
+Enrollment in and Completion of UC/CSU-Required Courses % 2011-12 Students Enrolled in UC/CSU Courses Required for UC/CSU Admission 66.6 2010-11 Graduates Who Completed All Courses Required for UC/CSU Admission 21.5 Most current data available.